 In connection with the acquisition of the MF Properties, the Company has a total of \$30.9 million of mortgage loans outstanding.
 In the third quarter of 2008 the Churchland acquisition was financed with first and second mortgage loans totaling approximately \$6.5 million, a \$5.5 million first mortgage and a \$1.0 million second mortgage.
 The interest rate on the first mortgage loan is variable and is calculated as one month LIBOR plus 2.55%.
 As of the transaction date, LIBOR was 2.471% and the interest on the mortgage loan was 5.021% per annum.
 The first mortgage loan matures in September 2013.
 The interest rate on the second mortgage loan is fixed for the first 36 months at 6.0% and then switches to LIBOR plus 3.0% for the remaining term.
-The second mortgage loan matures in November 2013.
-The fourth quarter 2008 acquisition of Glynn Place was financed with a mortgage loan of \$4.5 million.
-The interest rate on the mortgage loan is variable and is calculated as daily LIBOR plus 2.50%.
-As of the first payment date, December 1, 2008, LIBOR was 1.43% and the interest on the mortgage loan was 3.93% per annum.
-The mortgage loan matures in November 2011.
+The second mortgage loan is variable and is calculated as daily LIBOR plus 2.50%.
+As of the first payment date, December 1, 2008, LIBOR was 1.43% and the interest on the mortgage loan of approximately \$19.9 million was obtained.
+The interest rate on this mortgage loan matures in November 2011.
 In connection with the 2007 acquisition of the six MF Properties located in Ohio and Kentucky, a mortgage loan of approximately \$19.9 million was obtained.
 The interest rate on this mortgage loan is variable and is calculated as one month LIBOR plus 1.55%.
 The mortgage loan matures in July 2009.
 This mortgage loan contains three one-year renewal options held by the Company.
 The Company intends to renew the mortgage for an additional year.
 As of December 31, 2008, one month LIBOR was 4.86%.